Health officials warn of possible measles exposure in Chicago

 The Chicago Department of Public Health says it's working closely with the highest-risk locations to contact exposed individuals.

-Exposures may have occurred on May 16 on public transportation from O'Hare International Airport to the University of Illinois Chicago campus, Millennium Park and retail stores on State Street between Monroe and Randolph Streets, and on South Canal Street.
+Exposures may have occurred on May 16 on the blue line from O'Hare International Airport to the University of Illinois Chicago campus, Millennium Park and retail stores on State Street between Monroe and Randolph Streets, and on South Canal Street.

 Official say on Saturday morning, exposures may have occurred at the UIC Student Center East.